Special Education Needs & Disabilities

 In addition to Educational needs we will support children in school who have medical needs.
 We work closely with parents/carers to complete an IHCP (an Individual Health Care Plan) in order that we can identify need and support all children with the best possible care and provision.
 Where additional training for staff is required we work with the Health Authority or relevant agencies to ensure our staff are able to meet the needs of all children. eg) Epi-pen training, Diabetes testing and injecting, asthma training and First Aid.
 Prescription medication can be administered in school and parents should speak to the administrator and complete a medicines form.

-For 2018-19, our Special Educational Needs and Disabilities coordinator is Mrs Ceri Williams, who is supported by other members of staff on the SEND coordination team.
-The team includes Mrs Penny Lyall who has the National Award for SEN Coordination (NASC), Mrs Alison Gaddes, Ms Jo Mason and Mrs Sally MacDonell.
+Our Special Educational Needs and Disabilities coordinator is Mrs Ceri Williams, who is works in collaboration with other members of staff on the SEND coordination team.
+The team includes Mrs Penny Lyall who has the National Award for SEN Coordination (NASC) and Mrs Jo Mason.
 If you would like to discuss your child’s needs, please contact our school administrator to make an appointment.
-Alternatively you can contact Mrs Williams directly via email at email@example.com.
+Alternatively you can contact Mrs Williams directly via email at email@example.com or via school on 01630 685300.